AndyMDH/AndyMDH/README.md

 🔭 I’m currently working recommender systems at Springer Nature AI Lab.

-⚡In my spare time, you can catch me cycling around Amsterdam, playing squash, looking at stars, exploring countries, cooking new food recipes, but always learning new things.
+⚡In my spare time, you can catch me developing apps, cycling around Amsterdam, playing squash, exploring countries, cooking new food recipes, but always learning new things.

 <!--
 **AndyMDH/AndyMDH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.